Ensure your team are following best practice when working with machinery on-farm.

 Farming involves making quick decisions while taking on different roles like mechanic, operator, and agronomist.

 Protecting your business and production from risks is important.
 This includes dealing with unpredictable markets, changing regulations, and bad weather that can all impact your profits.
-These risks get managed in the open.
+These risks are managed in the open.
 But how are you managing risks posed to you physically?

 At Farmers Weekly Transition Live on 9 May 2024, Cambridgeshire, there was an announcement for a Go Fund Me account set up to support a farmer who suffered life changing injuries earlier in the year.
 Sadly, he was far from the only farmer to be directly impacted by bodily harm so far in 2024.